 Day 12: We’ll return to Kupang with stops at Camplong or Bipolo, depending on our ornithological needs.
 Night in Kupang.

-Days 13: We’llfly this morning to Ruteng on the island of Flores.Most of the 1.5 million Floresians (speaking at least eight unique languages!) are Catholics as a result of the influence of Portuguese missionaries and traders in the 16th century.
+Day 13: We’ll fly this morning to Ruteng on the island of Flores.Most of the 1.5 million Floresians (speaking at least eight unique languages!) are Catholics as a result of the influence of Portuguese missionaries and traders in the 16th century.
 In fact, Flores means “flowers” in Portuguese and gives some indication of the beauty of this island.

-After lunch in Ruteng we’ll visit Poco Ranaka, a steep mountain on the ridge to the south of Ruteng.
+From the airport we’ll head straight to Poco Ranaka, a steep mountain on the ridge to the south of Ruteng.
 We’ll drive as far as possible up the road and then walk downhill on a gentle grade.
 This is great birding in rich forest with views over the town of Ruteng and its surroundings.
 Some of the birds we might encounter include Bonelli’s Eagle, Green Junglefowl, Barred Cuckoo-Dove, Dark-backed Imperial-Pigeon, Fork-tailed Swift, Flores Jungle-Flycatcher, Pygmy Wren-Babbler, Black-fronted Flowerpecker, White-browed Dark-eye, Sunda (Scaly-crowned) Honeyeater, Tawny-breasted Parrotfinch, and Yellow-breasted Warbler.
-The astounding Bare-throated Whistler is happily common and extremely vocal here, and with luck we may find the endemic but rare Flores Hawk-Eagle.
+The astounding Bare-throated Whistler is happily common and extremely vocal here and, with luck, we may find the endemic but rare Flores Hawk-Eagle.
 Night in Ruteng.

-Day 21: The tour concludes this morning in Denpasar, Bali.
+Day 21: The tour concludes this morning in Kuta, Bali.